domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Focus on doing your job & doing it well.
 You're getting paid for a reason.
 At the same time, don't allow employment to rob you of your entire (one) life (just the majority of the waking part of it).

 Less fussin', mo' tussin.

+News flash: The to-do list will never get shorter.
+Get used to it.